gosparksc/1kp-uploader/README.md

     ```
     Newlines act as delimiters between rows.
 Populate `data/video_pitch_data.csv` with properly formatted data for the current batch of uploads.

 1. Videos for the current batch of uploads go in `data/videos`.
-File names should be formatted `first_last.mov`.
+File names should be formatted `first_last.mov`. **All videos must be less than 30 MB.**

 1. Start upload batch: